Exploring the interaction between the MW and LMC with a large sample of blue horizontal branch stars from the DESI survey: Compare Sgr selections

 But more importantly, we see that when we apply their selection to our BHB sample, the removal of Sgr stars is incomplete.
 This is seen in Fig. \ref{fig:appendixSgrcomparisonLambda}, which shows our BHB sample after removing stars based on the $L$ Sgr selection.
 We can clearly see Sgr at the apocentre of the leading arm in the top panel, and Cetus-Palca almost perpendicular to the trailing arm.
 This is reflected as overdensities in velocities.
 Cetus-Palca stars have low enough Galactocentric distances to not enter into our analysis, however the Sgr leading arm apocentre stars will (remember that our analysis is based on Galactocentric distances $R>50$ kpc).
 As we can see in the bottom panel of Fig. \ref{fig:appendixSgrcomparisonLambda}, the Sgr leading arm stars that are left in the sample have mainly $v_\text{GSR} > 0$ \kms.

 In Fig. \ref{fig:appendixSgrcomparisoncelestial}, we see where the stars that are selected using this work's method in Eq. \eqref{eq:Sgr_cut} and the $L$ Sgr selection, and have $R>50$ kpc, are distributed in Galactic coordinates in purple (top and bottom panels, respectively).
 Behind these stars, in grey, is the rest of the BHB sample (so that the grey stars in the bottom panel are the same stars seen in Fig. \ref{fig:appendixSgrcomparisonLambda}).
 All of the Sgr-selected stars are in the Northern hemisphere (except for one using the $L$ selection method).
 Because the $L$ selection is incomplete and leave Sgr stars in the sample, behind the Sgr stars in the bottom panel, we can still see an overdensity.
 Most of these stars have positive velocities.
 Fitting the apex direction with these stream stars in the sample will rotate it towards a point further along the past orbit of the LMC, because the anti-apex direction in the Northern hemisphere, where the positive contributions from the dipole velocity peaks, will come closer to where these remnant Sgr stars are in the sample.
 This leads to an apex direction that is closer to those reported in \citetalias{Petersen21_LMCreflexmotionNature}, \citetalias{yaaqib24_Rashid}.
 If we take their data and apply their Sgr removal method to it, we recover their apex value.
 If we instead apply our Sgr removal method in Eq. \eqref{eq:Sgr_cut} to their data, we recover an apex direction that is closer to ours.

-For this reason, we believe that a large part of our tension with the results presented by \citetalias{Petersen21_LMCreflexmotionNature, yaaqib24_Rashid} can be explained by the difference in Sgr selection.
-That this difference in selection leads to shifts of the apex direction along the LMC past orbit is serendipitous and because Sgr is on a polar orbit, similar to the future orbit of the LMC.
+For this reason, we believe that a non-negligible part of our tension with the results presented by \citetalias{Petersen21_LMCreflexmotionNature, yaaqib24_Rashid} can be explained by the difference in Sgr selection.
+However, we note that the apex direction derived using a MW satellite sample in \citetalias{Petersen21_LMCreflexmotionNature} is statistically consistent with that derived using their stellar sample, where the satellite sample should not be affected by Sgr stream debris, and so the Sgr selection cannot be the sole reason for our discrepant results.
+That this difference in selection leads to shifts of the apex direction along the LMC past orbit is serendipitous because Sgr is on a polar orbit, similar to the future orbit of the LMC.